FOREX-Dollar slips after Trump fires FBI director

 * Euro edges back toward 6-month highs touched after Macron's win

-TOKYO, May 10 (Reuters) - The dollar slid on Wednesday and the perceived safe-haven yen gained after U.S. President Donald Trump abruptly fired FBI Director James Comey in a move that shocked Washington and piqued investors' aversion to risk.
+TOKYO, May 10 (Reuters) - The dollar slid on Wednesday and the perceived safe-haven yen gained after U.S. President Donald Trump abruptly fired FBI Director James Comey in a move that shocked Washington.

 Comey had been leading his agency's investigation into alleged Russian meddling in the 2016 U.S. presidential campaign and possible collusion with Trump's campaign.
-Democrats immediately accused Trump of having political motives.
+Democrats immediately accused Trump of acting out of political motives.

-Any U.S. political uncertainty tends to weigh on the dollar, as a divided Congress could derail Trump's promised tax reform and stimulus steps.
+Any U.S. political turmoil tends to weigh on the dollar, as a divided Congress could derail Trump's promised tax reform and stimulus steps.

 Rekindled fears that North Korea could be gearing up for another weapons test also underpinned the yen.